Shirvan County

+Shirvan County (شهرستان شیروان) is in North Khorasan province, Iran.
+Its capital is the city of Shirvan.

+Demographics

+Language and ethnicity

 Kurmanji Kurds, Persians, Khorasani Turks, and Tats are the largest ethnic groups in the county.
 A small Jewish population was noted to be present also, numbering only five.

+History

+After the 2011 National Census, the village of Ziarat was elevated to the status of a city, and the village of Yengi Qaleh-ye Bala became the city of Qushkhaneh.
+After the 2016 census, the village of Khan Laq was elevated to the status of a city.

+Population

+At the time of the 2006 census, the county's population was 152,493 in 37,647 households.
+The following census in 2011 counted 157,014 people in 43,009 households.
+The 2016 census measured the population of the county as 146,140 in 43,873 households.

 Administrative divisions

-The population history and structural changes of Shirvan County's administrative divisions over three consecutive censuses are shown in the following table.
-The latest census shows three districts, nine rural districts, and three cities.
+Shirvan County's population history and administrative structure over three consecutive censuses are shown in the following table.

 Geography

+Location

-Shirvan city with an area of 3789 square kilometers, which is limited to Turkmenistan from the north, Esfarayen city from the south, Farooj county from the east and Bojnourd from the west.
+Shirvan city, with an area of 3789 square kilometers, is bounded by Turkmenistan to the north, Esfarayen city to the south, Farooj county to the east and Bojnourd to the west.
 In the north of Shirvan, there is a city called Lujli.
 Shirvan is one of the high cities of North Khorasan province, which is located in the valley of the Atrak border river in the middle of Kopedagh and Aladagh mountains.
 Shirvan has a relatively cold climate in winter and a warm and temperate climate in summer.